Onlyartist9/RepoSize/README.md

 # RepoSize
-A command line tool that returns the size of a specified repo.
+A command line tool that returns the size of a specified public repo.

 The main reason I am creating this tool is due to the fact that I realized it's fairly opaque finding out the size of a repo.